Table of Contents

 According to a 2019 Report on Economic Wellbeing of US household survey by the Federal Reserve, 63% of adults could handle an unexpected expense of $400 using cash, savings, or a credit card, an improvement from 50% in 2013.

 The problem is that 15% of those adults put it on their credit cards and pay that amount over time.
-By paying the credit card bill in full, you won’t have interest payments.
+You won’t have interest payments by paying the credit card bill in full.
 Another 27% would only cover $400 by borrowing or selling something, and 12% couldn’t afford it.
 Others may sell something, borrow elsewhere, with some using their savings.

 The reality is that many Americans often face more significant financial difficulties than $400 when paying for a car repair or a medical bill.
 Just 40% of adults would be able to cover the unforeseen amount through savings if the cost rose to $1,000, according to Bankrate’s 2020 survey.